omeRdgzM030913/Project-Optimizacion/README.md

 This project demonstrates my ability to combine data analytics, mathematical optimization and Python programming for practical purposes and tangible impact on the organization of academic resources.

-Mathematical Modeling: Formulation of problems using Linear Programming (definition of variables, objective function, and restrictions).

-Data Manipulation: Reading and preprocessing information in Excel with pandas.

-Optimization: Use of specialized libraries (pulp) to solve complex Scheduling problems.

-Automation and Reporting: Automatic generation of Excel reports and clear deployment of the solution.

-Flexibility and Scalability: Modular design that allows adaptation to different scenarios (changes of teachers, subjects or restrictions).